C# Regex.Replace, Remove Numbers From StringRemove numbers from strings with Regex.Replace. Use the digits metacharacter to match numbers.

-The program's result is that the three strings have their numbers removed.
+The 3 strings have their numbers removed.
 Internally, RemoveDigits receives a reference to the input strings, which would be interned in the runtime.

 The performance of this method is far from ideal.
-For a sensitive path in the control flow of your program, you would want to use a char array and dynamically build up the output string.
+For more speed, you could use a char array and dynamically build up the output string.

 There are many possible requirements when dealing with numbers embedded in strings.
-Several useful methods are available in the .NET Framework, such as char.IsDigit and int.TryParse.char.IsDigitParse
+Several useful methods are available in .NET, such as char.IsDigit and int.TryParse.

+Summary.
 You can remove number characters in strings using the C# language.
-This requirement is extremely common and the code here was taken from a release program developed by me.
-We proved the method's correctness on simple input.
+This requirement is common, and useful in the real world.
+We proved the method's correctness.

 © 2007-2021 sam allen. see site info on the changelog